Subscribe to Blog via Email

 How is the risk managed?

-Most people are effectively managed on monthly injections of Octreotide/Lanreotide but some people still need ‘rescue shots’ (top ups) where they are experiencing breakthrough symptoms.
+Most people are effectively managed on monthly injections of Octreotide/Lanreotide but some people still need ‘rescue shots’ (top-ups) when they are experiencing breakthrough symptoms.
 When I was symptomatic (syndromic), I would regularly flush in stressful situations but that was definitely syndrome rather than crisis.
 Check out my video explaining how I felt.
 It’s worth reading something called the 5 E’s of Carcinoid Syndrome, probably useful to other types of NETs as I’m sure there is some overlap (again the ‘carcinoid’ term is unintentionally used as a catch-all).

 If you research this plus perhaps from your own experience, you will know there are different ideas and ‘protocols’.
 However, they all mostly involve some pre-procedure infusion of a somatostatin analogue (normally Octreotide) – although I’d love to hear from anyone who has had Lanreotide as an alternative.
 Some doctors or hospitals are known to have their own ‘protocols’ and I’ve uploaded the one from the ISI NET book page 215 (Wang, Boudreaux, O’Dorisio, Vinik, Woltering, et al).
 Click here.
-Please note this is an example rather than a recommendation as this is something the NOLA team have developed for their own centre.
-UKINETS guidance click here
+Please note this is an example rather than a recommendation as this is something the (then) NOLA team has developed for their own centre.

-I did not had protection for some procedures prior to diagnosis (when in hindsight I had carcinoid syndrome), after my diagnosis.
+I did not have protection for some procedures prior to diagnosis (even when in hindsight I had carcinoid syndrome), and after my diagnosis.
 Additionally, I don’t need anything special for dental procedures involving epinephrine.
 There have been no incidents.

 What about minor procedures?